popey/popey.com-blog/content/post/2021/03/hirsute-yaru-call-for-testing.md

 sudo ninja install
 ```

-Logout & back in or reboot the machine or VM to make sure all the changes take effect.
+Logout or reboot the machine or VM to make sure all the changes take effect.

+## Login

+Login to the **Yaru session** to see these changes.

 ## Get Testing